Start a Used Cooking Oils Trading Business in Dubai

 Documentation and logistics coordination for international shipments

-Who This Licence Suits
+Who This License Suits

-This licence is well suited to commodity traders, sustainability-focused entrepreneurs, waste management companies looking to expand their commercial arm, and international businesses seeking a UAE base for GCC and emerging market distribution.
+This license is well suited to commodity traders, sustainability-focused entrepreneurs, waste management companies looking to expand their commercial arm, and international businesses seeking a UAE base for GCC and emerging market distribution.
 It is also attractive to biodiesel supply chain operators who need a regional procurement hub.

 Setup Costs and Key Steps